...

 Safer Alternatives:

-Switch to parchment paper for baking and consider using ceramic or glass cookware when preparing acidic foods.
-Glass and ceramic are non-toxic and won’t react with acidic ingredients, ensuring your food stays free from aluminum.
+Switch to parchment paper for baking and consider using glass cookware when preparing acidic foods.
+Glass is non-toxic and won’t react with acidic ingredients, ensuring your food stays free from aluminum.

 5. Microwaving in Plastic Containers